ColoredCow/gcp-budget-alerts-service/SLACKAPP.md

 # Steps to create an app on Slack

-1. Got to the channel on which you want to install the app
+1. Go to the channel on which you want to install the app
 2. Go to the view all members icon on the top right of the channel

 ![image](https://github.com/Sachinbisht27/gcp-budget-alerts-service/assets/96137915/13cc0d92-076e-4fd5-b985-fb5102efac79)